jsiegenthaler/hueget/README.md

    ```bash
    docker compose up -d
    ```

-# Reading the Status of your Hue Lights, Groups, Sensors and other resources with hueget
+# Reading the Status of your Hue Lights, Groups, Sensors and other Resources with hueget
 Enter a URL (in the format shown below) into your browser and press Enter.
 The ip address is the ip address of the device running hueget, eg: a raspberry pi.
 Examples:

 * Get status of light 31: http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/lights/31
 * Get status of group 2: http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/groups/2
 * Get status of sensor 1: http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/sensors/1
+* Get status of resourcename 1: http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/resourcename/1

-# Get the capabilities of your Hue bridge with hueget
+# Get the Capabilities of your Hue Bridge with hueget
 The capabilities api endpoint shows how many lights, sensors, groups, scenes, schedules, rules, resourcelinks and other resources are available and how many exist in total.
 This is very useful to determine how many resources are configured and being used.
 Example:

-* Get capabilities of the hue bridge: http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/capabilities
+* Get capabilities of the Hue bridge: http://192.168.0.101:3000/api/yourPhilipsHueBridgeUsername/capabilities

 # Controlling your Hue Lights, Groups or Sensors with hueget
 Enter a URL (in the format shown below) into your browser and press Enter.
 The ip address is the ip address of the device running hueget, eg: a raspberry pi.